 May show anterior displacement of the basilar artery.

 Treatment and prognosis

-Again, both treatment and prognosis are significantly influenced by tumour type, morphology and location.
+Again, both treatment and prognosis are significantly influenced by tumor type, morphology and location.
 Radiation is a key part of treatment.

-As a general rule, dorsal exophytic tumours and cervicomedullary tumours tend to do best with surgery, whereas surgery has no role in the management of diffuse brainstem gliomas.
+As a general rule, dorsal exophytic tumors and cervicomedullary tumors tend to do best with surgery, whereas surgery has no role in the management of diffuse brainstem gliomas.